BethSavagar/markets_project/README.md

 - tregs = humdata
 - tdists = NBS data from 2019
 - twards = humdata with update NBS district names
+- Used for mapping market locations from survey A and survey C